Continuing Education Activity

 Personnel

-Just as with equipment, personnel requirements will vary according to the demands of the case, but at minimum, a surgeon and nurse will be needed; for larger cases, an anesthesia provider, a surgical technologist, and a surgical first assistant will be present.
-Postoperatively, nursing and physical therapy may be required as well, particularly if the defect and/or donor site are located in a limb.
+Personnel requirements vary according to the demands of the case, but at minimum, a surgeon and nurse will be needed.
+An anesthesia provider, a surgical technician, and a surgical first assistant are required for larger cases.
+Postoperatively, nursing and physical therapy may be necessary as well, particularly if the defect or donor site is located in a limb.

 Preparation